francesco-puppo/Realm-2025/src/content/blog/2024-12-04_new-website.md

 Honestly, I really like [Blot](https://blot.im) [^blot] as a concept:

-[^blot]: Where I was hosting the previous iteration of this
+[^blot]: Where I was hosting the previous iteration of this website.

 > Blot turns a folder into a website.
 Files become posts on your site.
 Drag-and-drop to publish.
 >